 Dr. Lankapalli Bullayya College has always kept the safety and health of its employees as a primary responsibility and has always been working towards maintaining the same all through the decades of its existence.
 It has always been looking into the issues concerning the same with utmost care and concern.
-The following tasks with reference to safety and health are being followed by the college at all levels. - Insurance coverage is applied to all the buildings and equipment to cover the damages caused during an emergency. - College is equipped with fire fighting equipment installed on every floor of the buildings ready to face any emergency due to fire at any point of time. - Sanitization of the campus is a regular process which is done by the college ground staff on regular basis. - Regular checking of water quality is done using certain equipment as the health of the staff on the campus including the students is the primary interest of the college management. - All the laboratories on the campus are regularly checked for updating and checking of the equipment and filling the empty chemicals. -The college management has always involved itself in the physical infrastructure maintenance by involving the ground staff regularly inspecting the maintenance and repairs of classrooms, library, college play grounds and washrooms.
+The following tasks with reference to safety and health are being followed by the college at all levels. - Insurance coverage is applied to all the buildings and equipment to cover the damages caused during an emergency. - College is equipped with fire fighting equipment installed on every floor of the buildings ready to face any emergency due to fire at any point of time. - Sanitization of the campus is a regular process which is done by the college ground staff on regular basis. - Regular checking of water quality is done using certain equipment as the health of the staff on the campus including the students is the primary interest of the college management. - All the laboratories on the campus are regularly checked for updating and checking of the equipment and filling the empty chemicals. - Keeping the rising pandemic Corona, All the staff are excused from biometric attendance using their finger prints in its place, computerised micro chips are being used to record the timely attendance of all the employees.
+The college management has always involved itself in the physical infrastructure maintenance by involving the ground staff regularly inspecting the maintenance and repairs of classrooms, library, college play grounds and washrooms.
 The technical team experts on the college administrative department regularly checks on the IT services enabled on the campus and follows up on the up gradation of the software wherever and whenever necessary.
 The library staff is always meticulously working on maintaining the college libraries both UG and PG libraries which are the treasure for the organisation.
 They are constantly recording the new journals, magazines, news papers and other material that is adding up to the library and also are very keen in maintaining the record of students borrowing the books and also maintaining minimum books for the reserved students.
 The NCC units are a pride to the college which are headed by very strong minded, motivated officers who send students for training through fair recruitment and selection procedures.